kyma-project/istio/docs/contributor/adr/0017-support-for-gateway-api.md

 > [!NOTE]
 > The cleanup path is only triggered when the feature was previously
 > explicitly enabled — tracked via the last-applied configuration annotation.
 Setting
-> `enableGatewayAPI: false` in a new Istio CR that never had it enabled is a
+> `gatewayAPI.enableCRD: false` in a new Istio CR that never had it enabled is a
 > complete no-op.
 This prevents accidental cleanup.

 ### Uninstallation – Istio CR Deleted